buerokratt/Installation-Guides/DB_installation.md

 ```

 ## Note
-If you have troubles connecting liquibase to users-db, then use IP address instead the containerID
+- If you have troubles connecting liquibase to users-db, then use IP address instead the containerID
+- It is advised to change the password before runningthe Dockerfile's